Welcome

 Thank you for consenting to participate.
 Before you begin, here is an overview of what your session will involve.

-(1) A situation briefing describing current fireground conditions; (2) the AI system's threat appraisal of the evolving situation; (3) information about potential outcomes; and (4) the AI system's recommended tactical action.
-You will then select one of the available options: ADOPT the AI's recommendation or OVERRIDE it with alternative tactical decisions.
+(1) A situation briefing describing current fireground conditions; (2) the AI system's threat appraisal of the evolving situation; (3) information about potential outcomes; and (4) the AI system's recommended tactical or strategic action.
+You will then select one of the available strategic or tactical options.

-There are no right or wrong answers—the study is examining how AI information presentation affects command decision-making, not evaluating your performance as an incident commander.
-Respond as you would in an actual incident command situation based on the information available to you.
-The scenario is time-pressured; make decisions at a pace that feels realistic to you.
+There are no right or wrong answers.
+The study is examining how AI information presentation affects command decision-making, not evaluating your performance as an incident commander.
+Respond as you would in an actual incident command situation.
+The scenario is time-pressured; make decisions at a pace that feels realistic.
 You may stop the session at any time.

 Part 1 of 4 — Pre-Simulation Survey